Nataša Kandić

-Nataša Kandić (Наташа Кандић; born 16 December 1946) is a Serbian human rights activist and coordinator of the RECOM Reconciliation Network, founder and ex-executive director of the Humanitarian Law Center (HLC), an organization campaigning for human rights and reconciliation in the former Yugoslavia, focusing on the Serbian role in the conflict.
+Nataša Kandić (Наташа Кандић; born December 16, 1946) is a Serbian human rights activist and sociologist who is best known as the founder and ex-CEO of the Humanitarian Law Center (HLC), an organization campaigning for human rights and reconciliation in the former Yugoslavia, focusing on the Serbian role in the conflict.
 It was formed in 1992.
 The HLC's research was integral to the war crimes prosecutions of the International Criminal Tribunal for the Former Yugoslavia (ICTY), particularly the "smoking gun" video linking Serbian military forces to the Srebrenica massacres.
 She has won numerous international awards for her human rights work (Amnesty International's Objective Observer Award, among others).
 She is a figure of controversy in Serbia where she was the subject of a defamation lawsuit by former President of Serbia Tomislav Nikolić.